Spotlight - Coronavirus (COVID-19) Response

 Congratulations to our Criminal Justice graduates!
 Despite the challenges of the Covid-19 pandemic, you are now truly made at Sac State!

-The next Supplemental Application period for Criminal Justice will be from September 1st to October 15th, 2021, for the Spring 2022 semester.
-Students must have submitted transcripts and be admitted to the University to access the form.
+The next Supplemental Application period for Criminal Justice will be from September 1st to October 15th, 2022, for the Spring 2023 semester.
+Transfer students must have submitted transcripts and be admitted to the University to access the application.
 How to become a CRJ major.

 Advising Appointments for Admitted CRJ Students